AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module14/ex2.md

 To use the Offers API, we will use Postman and a specific collection.
 Please follow these steps to set you up:

 1. Open Postman and select the environment you have used before as part of the AEP enablement.
-Refer to [this section](../module2/prerequisites/ex2.md) for more details on how to setup Postman.
+Refer to <!--[this section](../module2/prerequisites/ex2.md)--> for more details on how to setup Postman.
 ![Postman](./images/postmanenvironment.png)
 2. Download the [Decisioning Service collection](./postman/_Decisioning%20Service.postman_collection.json) to your local computer.
 3. Import the `_Decisioning Service.postman_collection.json` file into Postman: